Santieherrero/slate/source/includes/_organizations.md

 Parameter | Required | Description
 --------- | ------- | -----------
-q | false | Text query to search fields | false | Columns for search at database level, require page | false | Indicates the number page of list per_page | false | Indicates de number of objets per page
+q | false | Text query to search fields | false | Columns for search at database level, only permit this columns: 'name' page | false | Indicates the number page of list per_page | false | Indicates de number of objets per page